Architecture, Design and Building Science

 Design Building Envelopes That Support Healthy, Efficient Buildings

-The building envelope separates the conditioned interior space from environmental elements at large in the great outdoors.
-This course will explore how a few solutions equip the building envelope to manage moisture, improve thermal performance, and admit daylight without glare.
+The building envelope separates the conditioned interior space from the environmental elements of the great outdoors, and this course explores a few solutions to equip the building envelope to defend the interior from nature's onslaughts, manage moisture, improve thermal performance, and admit daylight without glare.

-Designing Beautiful High-performance Building Envelopes
+Designing Beautiful High-Performance Building Envelopes

 The building envelope has a lot of different jobs to do—from insulating the building so that it can be efficiently heated and cooled to providing air and water barriers that keep harmful moisture at bay, as well as providing the aesthetic face of the project.
 High performance building envelopes do all of those things extremely well.
 This article explores some of the latest high-performance solutions that can be used to create those high-performance envelopes.